 Hi there, I’m Robert!

-I’m a Research Scientist at Google Brain, located in Toronto.
+I’m a Research Scientist at Google DeepMind (formerly Google Brain), located in Toronto.

 Why do Deep Neural Networks see the world as they do?